lambdaclass/mina_bridge/README.md

 * **Account state utility:**
   * A user will be able to query its account state and check that the retrieved state corresponds to the last verified Mina state in Ethereum.

-The verification of the account inclusion is done verifying the Merkle Path of the inclusion of the account in the Smart Contract.
-We implemented Poseidon hash function in Solidity in a _vanilla way_.
-Each squeeze operation consumes a hight amount (~488k).
+The verification process for account inclusion involves validating the Merkle Path within in the Smart Contract.
+We've implemented the Poseidon hash function in Solidity in its purest form.
+However, each squeeze operation consumes a significant amount of gas, approximately 488k.

 ## Design objectives